jwl-7/c0de_gr1nd/rectangle_intersection/README.md

 Problem:
 Write a program which tests if two rectangles have a nonempty intersection.
 If the intersection is nonempty, return the rectangle formed by their intersection.

 The Rectangle is defined by the parameters [x, y, width, height].
 The (x, y) coordinate corresponds to the bottom-left corner of the rectangle.

+If two boundaries of the rectangle touch, it is considered an intersection.

 Examples:
 ```